DigitalHubUAE/frontend-developer/README.md

 - Cache all the static content

+## Third Challenge

+Instead of waiting to have all the content before rending the page we should apply progressive loading.
+You can check this [article](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Loading) about this point

 ## Forth Challenge

-Instead of waiting to have all the content before rending the page we should apply progressive loading.
-You can check this article about this point https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/Loading
+Add at least 1 micro-interaction, you can understand a bit more about this topic in  this [article](https://uxplanet.org/creating-meaningful-micro-interactions-99cbde1fbee7)

+This is the creative moment of the test, you can innovate as much as you want here.

 ## Fifth Challenge